-Which she eventually morphs into, and shines, when the story switches angle in the second half.
+Which she eventually morphs into, and shines, when the story switches angles in the second half.
 That aside, this Netflix exclusive is sleek and polished, full of snowy festive scenes.
 Flaws considered, I’d say it’s altogether not too bad for a late evening viewing.
-I would suggest the final nights leading up to Christmas i.e. when you have run out of year-end blockbusters to catch.
+I suggest watching during the final nights leading up to Christmas i.e. when you have run out of year-end blockbusters to catch.

 5. Four Christmases

 Synopsis: No thanks to fog and a TV reporter, a couple’s plans to avoid their dysfunctional families during Christmas are thwarted.
 Would they survive the big day intact?

 Synopsis: Charles Dickens’ classic tale of Christmas redemption undergoes a modern retelling in this 80s Bill Murray signature.

 7. A Wish for Christmas

 Synopsis: Pushover Sara gets the best Christmas gift anyone could hope for i.e. a wish granted by Santa himself.
 The downside, Santa’s magic only lasts for 48 hours.

 It wasn’t a dreary watch for me, to be clear, and that’s largely thanks to curiosity over what on earth is going to happen to Sara when the magic expires.
 That said, there was just way too much repetition of the word “Christmas” and too many close-ups of Lacey Chabert saying it.
 I get it.
 It’s about the spirit of Christmas and Lacey has big, beautiful eyes.
 But enough.
 Enough!
 ENOUGH!